-This can be achieved through icing.
+- This can be achieved through the icing.
 Apply ice 10-15 mins every 3-4 hours alternatively Ice rolling can be done for 15-20 mins trice daily.
-Contrast bath can be used if persistent swelling is seen.
+A contrast bath can be used if persistent swelling is seen.

-Heel cushions can be used as shoe insert to reduce the pressure on the inflamed tissue.
+- Heel cushions can be used as shoe inserts to reduce the pressure on the inflamed tissue.

 - Nonsteroidal anti-inflammatory drugs can be prescribed by an Orthopaedician.
 Corticosteroid injections can be given to resistant cases of plantar fasciitis.